jkfreij/moodle-mod_collaborate/README.md

 A template for Moodle modules.
-Updated from Moodle HQ's moodle-mod_widget template.
+Updated from Moodle HQ's moodle-mod_collaborate template.

 Added: